partigabor/aromatica-old/content/items/cumin.md

 bibFile = "static/files/bibliography.json"
 +++

->The dried seeds of a West Asian flowering plant; seed of Cuminum cyminum
+>The dried seeds of a West Asian flowering plant; seed of Cuminum cyminum.

 <center>